gampleman/elm-webcomponents/README.md

 We recommend using the `accessor` keyword, since this opts into a nice reactive lifecycle of using the `update` function of the component.

-Broadly using the `accessor` is equivalent to:
+Using the `accessor` is broadly equivalent to:

 ```ts
 @component("my-example")